 Roll Cake is a type of sponge cake roll.
-In Japan, we call it "Roll Cake" but in some other countries people call it Swiss roll or jelly roll.
+In Japan, we call it "Roll Cake" however in some other countries people call it Swiss roll, jelly roll, log cake, etc.

 Japanese Roll Cake